 Our Counseling services are provided in a safe and confidential environment, with essential reliability in the counseling process as set forth in the Family Educational Rights and Privacy Act.
-To ensure compliance, San Juan Bautista School of Medicine has established and published Executive Order 2012-06 titled: Institutional Policy regarding confidential counseling to students, a policy that defines and oversees confidential procedures in counseling.
-In addition, the Personal Counselor is licensed by the Health Department of the Commonwealth of Puerto Rico, and as such, is governed by the ethical and moral standards of health care providers.
+To ensure compliance, San Juan Bautista School of Medicine has established and published a policy that defines and oversees confidential procedures in counseling.

-The Counselor's office is located in a private area in the Presidential Building and operates during normal business hours.
+The Counselor's office is a private area in the Presidential Building and operates during normal business hours.
 A second office located at the Menonita Caguas Hospital is also available, as after hour appointments when requested.
-This ensures that when a student seeks counseling, they have the alternative to choose a specific date, time and place to meet with the school Counselor at their convenience, outside school hours and/or at a different location outside school campus.
+This ensures that when a student seeks counseling, they have the alternative to choose a specific date, time and place to meet